Doing a DPhil/PhD - FAQs

 If you do it part-way through specialty training, you can apply to do your DPhil/PhD as out-of-programme research (OOPR) with guaranteed return to training.
 If you have the funding, you can apply for OOPR after 1 year of specialty training.

-Can I do a part-time doctorate at Oxford?
+- Can I do a part-time doctorate at Oxford?
 At Oxford, doctorates are usually full-time, but please check with the University department whose doctoral programme you are interested in.

-Can I do clinical work during my DPhil/PhD?
+- Can I do clinical work during my DPhil/PhD?
 You can maintain some clinical activity during your DPhil/PhD, for instance, by doing locum work.
 However, there may be restrictions regarding the amount of time which you can spend in clinical work, such as from your funding body.

 There are a number of options for funding a DPhil/PhD.
 The ideal way is to win a DPhil/PhD fellowship from an external funding body.
 For an overview, see the Oxford Medical Sciences - funding pages.

 Find out more about funding on the medical sciences divisional site (MSD).

-Last reviewed: January 2016
+Last reviewed: November 2019